ls1intum/prompt2/docs/admin/productionSetup.md

 # Production Setup

-The general setup is described in the [Development Setup Guide](#).
+The general setup is described in the [Contributor Setup Guide](#contributor.setup-guide).
 This guide focuses on the dockerized setup process for PROMPT.
 The PROMPT setup process is straightforward and requires only a few environment variables to adjust.

 There are three crucial steps for setting up PROMPT: